cloudbees-days/cloudbees-field-workshops/slides/core/core-2.md

 # GitOps for Core CasC

 .no-bullet[
 * One of the main reasons to manage configuration as code is to take advantage of features provided by source control tools - like GitHub webhooks for example.
-You don't want to have to execute any manual steps when you commit approved changes to your configuration.
+You don't want to have to execute any manual steps when you commit approved changes to your Core configuration.
 * In the following lab we will setup a Jenkins Pipeline job - or more specifically, a [Pipeline Organization Folder](https://jenkins.io/doc/book/pipeline/multibranch/#organization-folders) - on your Team Master that will be triggered whenever you commit any approved changes to the `**master**` branch of your Core configuration bundle repository.
 ]